DukeRobotics/robosub-ros/onboard/ros2_ws/src/cv/README.md

  * `/camera/<camera>/image_raw`
    * The topic that the camera publishes each frame to
-   * If no actual camera feed is available, you can simulate one using `roslaunch cv test_images.launch`
+   * If no actual camera feed is available, you can simulate one using `ros2 run cv test_images`.
+If you add a new test, image, you must rebuild the package.
    * Type: sensor_msgs/Image

 #### Publishing: